Policies and procedures

 For more detailed information regarding FERPA please see the Registrar's website.

-• Copy of the student's federal tax transcript, if the student filed taxes, or have used the IRS Data Retrieval when filling out their FAFSA.
+• Copy of student's federal tax transcript, if student filed taxes, or have used the IRS Data Retrieval when filling their FAFSA.

 Financial aid eligibility is determined in part by a student’s enrollment level.
-Most scholarships and some grants require a student to enroll full-time.
-All federal (Direct) student loans require students to enroll at least half-time.
-To determine your enrollment level, please see the Registrar’s webpage regarding hours and enrollment levels.
-If you will not be a full-time student, please contact our office to learn how your aid and/or cost of attendance may be affected.
+Most scholarships and some grants require you to enroll full-time.
+All federal (Direct) student loans require you to enroll at least half-time.
+To determine your enrollment level, please view the Registrar’s website regarding hours and enrollment levels.
+If you will not be a full-time student, please contact our office to learn how your aid may be affected.

 If financial aid funds are disbursed to you that are later determined to have been based on erroneous information or system errors, you are liable to repay Missouri S&T the amount of financial aid you received in excess of your correct eligibility.
 Furthermore, if you are administratively withdrawn or dropped from some or all of your courses, you are liable to repay any funds that Missouri S&T is required to return on your behalf.

 A federal Pell Grant is a free grant that is available to eligible undergraduate students that have not earned a bachelor’s degree.
 Student and family income that is provided on the FAFSA and enrollment status determine eligibility and award amount.
 Federal Pell Grant awards are initially based upon full-time status (12 hours or more).
-The Student Financial Assistance Office will review all Federal Pell Grant awards at the end of the second week of classes.
+The Student Financial Services Office will review all Federal Pell Grant awards at the end of the second week of classes.
 Students who add/drop courses during the first two weeks will have the Pell Grant awards increased/decreased based on the overall change in enrollment status.
-For fall and spring semesters, full-time is 12 hours or more, three-quarter time is 9-11 hours, half-time is 6-8 hours and less than half-time is 1-5 hours.
-During the summer semester full-time is 6 hours and 5 hours is three-quarter time, 3-4 hours is half-time, and 1-2 hours is less than half-time.

 Pell recipients that are less than full-time at Missouri S&T and dually enrolled with another accredited university may be eligible for a consortium agreement.
 Requests for consortium must be received by the deadline on the consortium form.